AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/quickstart.md

 ![](./img/vs-code-update.png)

 Note the terminal where your add-on is running will display messages showing that the `src` has been rebuilt like below.
-This is due to the hot reload feature built into the CLI.
+This is due to the hot module reload feature built into the CLI.

 ![hot reload](./img/hot-reload.png)